Ayokunle/CS4098-1/README.md

 #How to use
 - To view pathway support popup
-	- Go to go localhost/openemr and log in
+	- Go to http://localhost/openemr/ and log in
 	- Create a patient
 	- Click "Pathway Support" in the patient view screen
 - To test backend functionality